Pumpkin Chocolate Chip Cookies that are soft and chewy - not cakey. Packed with warm pumpkin flavor and melty chocolate chips.

 Instructions

 - Spread the pumpkin puree out on a plate and use a paper towel to blot the excess liquid out of it.
 This is important to stop the moisture from making the cookie dough too sticky and soft.
-Repeat with fresh paper towels until there is barely any liquid coming off of it and it looks flaky, rather than watery and mushy.81 ⅔ g (⅓ cup) Pumpkin Puree
+Repeat with fresh paper towels until there is barely any liquid coming off of it and it looks flaky, rather than watery and mushy.
+Note: Measure/weigh your pumpkin puree AFTER blotting the liquid out.80 g (⅓ cup) Pumpkin Puree

-- Add the egg yolk and vanilla extract, and mix them in.1 Large Egg Yolk, 1 teaspoon Vanilla Extract
+- Add the egg yolk and vanilla extract, and mix them in.1 Egg Yolk, 1 tsp Vanilla Extract

 - Sift the dry ingredients into a separate bowl, including the spices.
-Mix them together, then add them to the cookie dough and stir just until a soft dough forms and there are no more lumps of flour.180 g (1½ cups) All-purpose Flour, ½ teaspoon Baking Soda, ½ teaspoon Baking Powder, ½ teaspoon Salt, ½ teaspoon Ground Cinnamon, ½ teaspoon Ground Ginger
+Mix them together, then add them to the cookie dough and stir just until a soft dough forms and there are no more lumps of flour.180 g (1½ cups) All-purpose Flour, ½ tsp Baking Soda, ½ tsp Baking Powder, ½ tsp Salt, ½ tsp Ground Cinnamon, ½ tsp Ground Ginger

-- Add in the chocolate chips and mix until evenly dispersed.¾ cup Chocolate Chips
+- Add in the chocolate chips and mix until evenly dispersed.130 g (¾ cup) Chocolate Chips

 - Scoop or roll the dough into small balls - about 2 inches wide and lay them on a cookie sheet.
 Chill the cookie dough balls for 1 hour to let the butter firm up.